Get started with Amazon EKS – AWS Management Console and AWS CLI - Amazon EKS

 5. On the Configure cluster page, do the following:

 1. Enter a Name for your cluster, such as my-cluster.
 The name can contain only alphanumeric characters (case-sensitive) and hyphens.
-It must start with an alphabetic character and can't be longer than 100 characters.
+It must start with an alphanumeric character and can't be longer than 100 characters.
+The name must be unique within the AWS Region and AWS account that you're creating the cluster in.

 2. For Cluster Service Role, choose myAmazonEKSClusterRole.